chats-is/myip/README.md

 ## Redis cache

-Implement Redis caching for Baidu and Meituan IP lookup services, and add `REDIS_URL` to the .env file.
+Implement Redis caching for Meituan IP lookup services, and add `REDIS_URL` to the .env file.

 ## Deploy on Vercel